tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/sqlserver.md

 <Content1 />

-Tapdata Cloud provides comprehensive support for building data pipelines utilizing Microsoft SQL Server as both the source and target database.
+TapData Cloud provides comprehensive support for building data pipelines utilizing Microsoft SQL Server as both the source and target database.
 Microsoft SQL Server is a highly regarded relational database management system developed by Microsoft.

-This article serves as a detailed guide, outlining the steps to seamlessly incorporate a SQL Server database into Tapdata Cloud, enabling efficient data integration and management within your pipelines.
+This article serves as a detailed guide, outlining the steps to seamlessly incorporate a SQL Server database into TapData Cloud, enabling efficient data integration and management within your pipelines.

 ## Supported Versions